xiaolaba/ESP-Mail-Client/README.md

-accidentially and not familar with github pull/merge request, original author perhaps blocked my git account and no longer able to comment and/or ask help/qeistion, perhaps get matt with.
+accidentially and not familar with github pull/merge request, original author perhaps blocked my git account and no longer able to comment and/or ask help/question, perhaps get matt with.

-you may still be able to visit original repo and looking for update.
+you may still be able to visit original repo and looking for update or help/discussion.

-this library (update & latest to version 1.1.5) has no support email header build with "in-reply-to" & "references." so far
+### this library (update & latest to version 1.1.5) has no support email header build with "in-reply-to" & "references." so far

-SD_MMC is not working, why ?
+### SD_MMC is not working, why ?

 ![SD_MMC_not_supported.JPG](SD_MMC_not_supported.JPG)